OS2iot/OS2iot-docs/source/internal-interface-design/internal-interface-design.rst

 Authorization (Permissions)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Permissions are given on specific applications to users and API keys through UserGroups.
+A UserGroup can have multiple permissions.

-There is four levels of permissions in OS2IoT:
+There are five levels of permissions in OS2IoT:

 - Global Admin

- - Can do anything
+ - Can do everything for all organizations and applications

+- Application Admin

+ - Is scoped to a single organization and zero or more applications
+ - Can access and modify applications and Sigfox devices within the user group in that organization

-- Organization Admin
+- Gateway Admin

  - Is scoped to a single organization
- - Can do anything to that organization
+ - Can access and modify gateways within that organization
- - Can add new users

-- Write
+- User Admin

- - Is scoped to a single organization and zero or more applications
+ - Is scoped to a single organization
- - Can write/create/delete entities within an organization on certain applications
+ - Can access and modify users and permissions within that organization

 - Read

  - Is scoped to a single organization and zero or more applications
  - Can read (view) entities within certain applications within an organization

-The permissions are hieratical, meaning that you implicitly have all lesser permissions than the ones you have explicitly.
+Each of the admin permissions is part of a hierarchy with the read permission.
+If you have an Admin permission within an organization, with zero or more applications, you have an implicit read permission within that scope.
-For instance, if a user is an Organization Admin for an Organization, then that user also have the Write and Read permissions.
+For instance, if a user has Application Admin within an Organization, then that user also has Read permission within it.

+Global Admin is at the top of the hierarchy and can thus do what any of the other permissions provide access to.

 .. include:: api-key-access.rst